mahsaSH717/rp-extractor-ml/create_labeled_data_sets/README.md

 - Creating labeled dataset Excel files from original datasets
    - The original training dataset: [training_data](https://github.com/ncg-task/training-data).
    - The original test(evaluation) dataset: [test_data](https://github.com/ncg-task/test-data).
    - In both original datasets, some records had missed [], causing problems in processing them.
-These records have been founded and corrected, resulting in "input-data"(train), "unseen-data"(test) folders as primitive datasets in this project.
+These records have been found and corrected, resulting in "input-data"(train), "unseen-data"(test) folders as primitive datasets in this project.

    - running "create-annotated-data-set-from-jsons.py" script will goes through all folders in primitive datasets(train/test), looking for research-problem.json